Raewyn Dalziel

 Raewyn Mary Dalziel is a New Zealand historian specialising in New Zealand social history.

 Career

-Dalziel was Vice Chancellor (Academic) of the University of Auckland from 1999 to 2009.
+Dalziel was Deputy Vice Chancellor (Academic) of the University of Auckland from 1999 to 2009.
 She is an emeritus professor of history at the university.

 In 2013, she was appointed chair of Museum of New Zealand Te Papa Tongarewa's Research Advisory Panel.

 In 2014, Dalziel established the Ellen Castle Undergraduate Scholarship at the University of Auckland, in memory of her mother.

 Honours and awards

 In the 2004 Queen's Birthday Honours, Dalziel was appointed an Officer of the New Zealand Order of Merit, for services to education.

 Personal life

 In 1976, Dalziel married fellow historian Keith Sinclair.